-BODHISYNC Manual Therapy was created at the onset of the new millennium by combining various manual therapies from around the world in order to provide the present day clinician with new ideas, philosophies and techniques that will help a variety of patient populations.
-Bodhisync will also aid in the preservation of the therapist’s mind, body and spirit throughout the use of knowledge, technique and challenge.
+BODHISYNC Manual Therapy was created at the onset of the new millennium by combining various manual therapies from around the world in order to provide the present-day clinician with new ideas, philosophies and techniques that will help a variety of patient populations.
+Bodhisync will also aid in the preservation of the therapist’s mind, body and spirit through the use of knowledge, technique and challenge.

 The first pillar states “Work within your patient’s architecture.”
 Many therapists try to overcorrect postures and movements seen in their patients forcing them to do the textbook perfect position.
 One must take into account that this may be their ingrained functional strategy or skeletal posture that cannot be corrected without external intervention.
 One example is truly correcting Pes Planus by manual therapy alone.